 Students are expected to complete all requirements for a course by the end of the module or semester in which it is offered.
 Students who fail to submit any course assignment may fail the course or be given an Incomplete.
 If a student encounters exceptional circumstances during a module or semester that prevents the completion of coursework, s/he may request the instructor to give an Excused Incomplete (EI).
 Instructors do not automatically give Excused Incompletes, so students should check in advance to determine if their reason for not completing requirements on time is acceptable.
-If an instructor agrees to give an EI, the student must work out an agreement with the instructor as to when the remaining work needed to pass the course will be submitted.
-The instructor may also set a date for completion of the work earlier than the maximum time allowed by the University (see below).
+If an instructor agrees to give an EI, the student must work out an agreement with the instructor may also set a date for completion of the work earlier than the maximum time allowed by the University (see below).
 The incomplete may be changed to a letter grade by the instructor upon satisfactory completion of all requirements.
 Students should note that having an incomplete in a required course may prevent them from starting the Second Year or from graduating.